-There was another delay as she checked through the addresses and Shaun had just put his last coin into the slot when he heard her voice again.
+There was another delay as she checked through the addresses and Shaun had just put his last coin into the slot.

-“Don’t you think you were being a bit optimistic,” she asked sarcastically, “thinking that your letter would arrive in Drimnagh with an address written in Irish ?”
+“Don’t you think you were being a bit optimistic,” she asked sarcastically, “thinking that your letter would arrive in Drimnagh with the Gaelic address you put on the form ?”

 “Well Mr. O Maslaigh,” she suggested, with mock respect, “you had better get over here fast.
 The first of the interviews have already started over an hour ago.”

 Shaun had no option except to hop on a bus and make his apologies when he got there.
 He hadn’t shaved or washed and his jeans were stained and torn.
-Two hours later he sat beside a number of neatly dressed candidates, whose expressions confirmed his doubts about his suitability.
+Two hours later he sat beside a number of neatly dressed candidates.

-The Irish examiner greeted him with a Connemara accent when his turn came.
-He was a tall, young man, dressed informally in sweater and jeans with a wild head of hair, just as windswept as the locals he remembered from Carraroe.
+The examiner greeted him with a Connemara accent when his turn came.
+He was a tall, young man, dressed in a sweater and jeans with a wild head of hair, just as windswept as the locals he remembered from Carraroe.
 This set him at his ease and was soon telling the examiner about the wonderful time he had spent in the Gaeltacht, putting as many Connemara twists into his Irish as possible.
-The examiner admired his spunk for turning up in old jeans and he was impressed that Shaun spoke so knowledgeably about his own home place.
+The examiner was impressed that Shaun spoke Irish so well, albeit with a flat Dublin accent.

 “If it were only up to me,” he praised, “you would be sure of a place.
-Your Irish is well up to standard and you look like somebody who would make a good teacher.”
+Your Irish is well up to standard and I have no doubt you would make a good teacher.”

 “I only hope the others are as positive as you,” Shaun confided, shaking his hand heartily before he left.

 In the next room a middle-aged priest sat upright on a plush leather chair behind a solid mahogany desk.
 It was hard to read anything from his face.
-Shaun apologised for his appearance, but the priest’s deadly serious expression betrayed neither interest nor compassion.
-Shaun answered his questions as best he could and was outside again within fifteen minutes a little disoriented by the total lack of feedback or normal human reaction.
+Shaun apologised for his appearance, but the priest’s expression betrayed neither interest nor compassion.
+Shaun answered his questions as best he could and was outside again within fifteen minutes.

-Enjoying the last rays of the fleeting autumn sunlight, it dawned on him that the love in his father’s loving eyes had brought him this far.
-There was no telling where the journey was going, but for a few wonderful moments he wanted to cast off all doubt and believe his solid determination would yet take him somewhere.
+Enjoying the last rays of the fleeting autumn sunlight, it dawned on him that he had no idea where the journey was going, but just for a moment he wanted to forget his doubt and believe solid determination would take him there.

 The street light cast a dim light on the front garden as he banged the knocker against the brass letter box.
 He knew by the way Granny opened the door, that she was still annoyed.

 “Where do you think you are going at this hour of the evenin?
 Your dinner is ruined.
-I left it in the oven, but I doubt if it’s edible at this stage.”
+I left it in the oven, but its probably dried to a crisp.”

-“I’ve been in St. Pat’s all the afternoon,” hhe informed coldly.
+“I’ve been in St. Pat’s all the afternoon,” hhe told her coldly.
 “The letter got lost and I had to rush over or miss out.
-I think it’s gone well.” he finished lightening his tone.
+I think I impressed them.” he exaggerated.

-“You haven’t a hope of gettin in, if you went dressed like that,” she retaliated, looking him up and down.
+“You haven’t a hope of gettin in, if you went like that,” she criticised, looking him up and down.

-“Some parents would be happy to see their children trying to better themselves,” he accused, retreating to his bedroom before she could answer.
+“Some parents would be happy to see their children trying to better themselves,” he accused, retreating up to his bedroom.

 Magda looks up from the page as the grandfather clock in the dining room opposite chimes five o’clock.
 The sky had long since become overcast and the first rumbles of thunder could be heard in the distance.

-Shaun had felt a sharp pain across his chest and the pains down his arms and legs had intensified.
-He had dismounted his bike and sat on the grass verge hoping that the pain would subside.
-It seemed to go dark around him: a cold sweat broke out on his forehead and he could feel himself slipping away.
-He lay back as he felt the strength leave his body, closed his eyes and listened to the first thunder in the distance.
+Shaun had felt a sharp pain across his chest and the pains down his arms and legs had intensified as he tried to cycle back through the forest.
+He dismounted and sat on the grass verge hoping that the pain would go away.
+He could feel himself getting faint and it became darker around him.
+A cold sweat broke out on his forehead and he could feel himself slipping away.
+He lay back on the verge and he could sense the strength draining from his body.
+The rain clouds blotted out the blue sky and the first thunder rumbled overhead.

-The distant figures came closer and closer, spinning in and out of his orbit.
-In their eyes he recognised everybody who had ever returned his love.
-There was no need for words.
-The understanding between them transcended human communication.
+Radiant figures came closer and closer, spinning in and out of his orbit.
+Their eyes were full of the same love he had recognised in everybody who had been close to him and some he had wounded.
+Their warmth transcended human communication.
 Their intertwining orbits expanded effortlessly in a cosmic heaven of endless beauty.
 The feeling of belonging increased with each revolution as they spun and danced on and on and on.

-Hindu, Jew, Buddhist, Christian and Muslim were only meaningless labels which dissolved back into the void from which they had evolved.
-Love was all that remained as God is love and we are God.
+Human terms such as Male, female, Jew, Christian, Muslim, good, bad were of no consequence her.
+Every doubt and worry dissolved into the unity from which they had come.
+Love remained as God is love and we are God.